linpengcheng/PurefunctionPipelineDataflow/doc/CommentANewGoldenAge4CompArch_en.md

 In Communications of the ACM, February 2019, David Patterson and John Hennessey co-published a paper:
-"A New Golden Decade of Computer Architecture", explaining their analysis and prospects for the development of computing architecture in the next ten years.
+《A New Golden Age for Computer Architecture》, explaining their analysis and prospects for the development of computing architecture in the next ten years.
 The paper points out that